thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 > situation when the server rejects 0-RTT and falls back to 1-RTT.

 For any application protocol, 0-RTT MUST NOT be used unless a protocol-specific profile exists.

 At the time of writing, no such profile has been defined for CoAP {{CoAP}}.
 Therefore, 0-RTT MUST NOT be used by CoAP applications.

+No specific recommendations are given for non-IETF IoT protocols such as MQTT.

 # Certificate Profile {#certificate_profile}